isabella232/advertising-cloud.en/help/dsp/inventory/freewheel-submit.md

 *Accounts with the Freewheel Programmatic Guaranteed permission only*

-Once you [accept a programmatic guaranteed deal with a publisher on FreeWheel](#programmatic-guaranteed-set-up.md#pg-setup-deal-id-inbox), including selecting an ad and creating the default placement to use for the deal, you must submit the ad to FreeWheel for approval.
+Once you [accept a programmatic guaranteed deal with a publisher on FreeWheel](#programmatic-guaranteed-set-up.md#pg-setup-deal-id-inbox), including selecting an ad and creating the programmatic guaranteed default placement to use for the deal, you must submit the ad to FreeWheel for approval.

 >[!PREREQUISITES]
 >